Joanna Haartti: Overview

 Haartti's best known roles are Sylvia in the Finnish National Theatre's production of Rakkaudesta minuun [For Love of Me] (2006), Turku City Theatre's FöriBeat, a musical (2007), the Theatre Jurkka production of Näytät vieraalta rakas [You Look Strange, Love] (2009), Marion in the Finnish National Theatre's Kristuksen Morsiamessa [The Bride of Christ] in 2010, and in the lead role as Billy Tipton in Soita minulle Billy [Call me Billy] at Theatre Jurka in 2011 and again at the 2012 Helsinki Festival.
 In addition, she has appeared in the films A Man's Work (2007), Prinsessa (2010), Hiljaisuus [Silence] (2011), and as the lead in Do I Have to Take Care of Everything?, an Oscar nominated short live film.
 On television, Haarati appeared in the 2011 season of Putous [Comedy Combat] and as one of the two leads in the television series Haamukirjoittaja [Ghostwriter].

 Personal life

-Currently Haartti is in a partner relationship with the actress Minna Haapkylä.
+Haartti is married to the actress Minna Haapkylä.